 I hope this list of things I do at the beginning of the month help you rock the next 4 weeks!

-Be sure to follow me on Instagram to see me take care of these items in real time in my Instagram Stories!
+Be sure to follow me on Instagram to see me try-on these items in real-time in my Instagram Stories!